 This post may contain affiliate links.
 Read my whole disclosure here.

-This month I have created a list of things to do that will allow us to focus on nature exploration.
 After gathering a lot of nature activity ideas, I’ve planned some nature walks to put some of the activities into practice.
-One of my favorite ideas was the nature scavenger hunt for young kids, so I’ve created one for my son! 🙂
+One of my favorite ideas was the nature scavenger hunt for young kids, so I’ve created one for my son!

 I wanted it to be suitable for his age (3 years) and also suitable for the things we can find near our home.
-If you have a young child, I think that a scavenger hunt could be a great activity for you too!
+If you have young kids, a scavenger hunt can be a great activity to try with them!

 Here is how you can plan this activity.